damilolaolatunji/speech-enabled-chat/README.md

     Amazon AWS.
 - Rename the `.env.example` file to `.env` and update it with your Stream and AWS credentials.
 - Run `node server.js` from within the project root to start the Node server on port 5500.
-- Run `ng serve` from the client folder to start the React app development server.
+- Run `yarn start` from the `client` folder to start the React app development server.
 - View http://localhost:3000 in your browser.

 ## Built With